Diffusion Bridge or Flow Matching? A Unifying Framework and Comparative Analysis

-Flow-based generative models have undergone rapid evolution, progressing from the early invertible transformations of Normalizing Flows \citep{papamakarios2021normalizing, albergo2022building, RCNF} to the recently emerged paradigm of Flow Matching.
+Flow-based generative models have undergone rapid evolution, progressing from the early invertible transformations of Normalizing Flows \cite{papamakarios2021normalizing, NF, RCNF} to the recently emerged paradigm of Flow Matching.
 Continuous Normalizing Flows rely on repeated calls to high-order ODE solvers during forward-backward propagation, resulting in a training procedure dominated by costly simulation-and-differentiation loops that severely limit scalability.
-Flow Matching \citep{FM, flow_guide, flow_fast, liu2022rectified} circumvents this bottleneck by first designing a probability path that interpolates between a prior and the data distribution, and then directly learning a time-dependent vector field whose integral trajectories realize this path.
+Flow Matching \cite{flow_for_generative, flow_guide, flow_fast} circumvents this bottleneck by first designing a probability path that interpolates between a prior and the data distribution, and then directly learning a time-dependent vector field whose integral trajectories realize this path.
 Its simple modeling principle and high generation quality have attracted significant attention.
-OT-CFM \citep{CFM} further stabilizes training and improves sample fidelity by performing optimal-transport pairing of noise and data samples before learning the vector field.
-Non-Euclidean Flow Matching \citep{chen2023flow} extends this framework beyond flat spaces by replacing Euclidean straight-line interpolation with geodesic interpolation on arbitrary Riemannian manifolds, enabling high-quality generation on intrinsically curved domains.
+OT-CFM \cite{CFM} further stabilizes training and improves sample fidelity by performing optimal-transport pairing of noise and data samples before learning the vector field.

-Diffusion Bridges and Flow Matching successfully address a wide spectrum of tasks—including image restoration \citep{IR-SDE, GOUB, UniDB, pnp, eff}, translation \citep{DDBMs, DBIM}, text-to-image generation \citep{crossflow, DDIB}, and robotic policy synthesis \citep{ren2025prior, flowpolicy}—yet a comprehensive theoretical framework that rigorously delineates their mutual relationship, comparative advantages, and inherent limitations remains open.
+Diffusion Bridges and Flow Matching successfully address a wide spectrum of tasks—including image restoration \cite{IR-SDE, GOUB, UniDB, pnp, eff}, translation \cite{DDBMs, DBIM}, text-to-image generation \cite{crossflow, DDIB}, and robotic policy synthesis \cite{flowpolicy}—yet a comprehensive theoretical framework that rigorously delineates their mutual relationship, comparative advantages, and inherent limitations remains open.
 This naturally leads to a fundamental question:

 In this paper, we firstly theoretically analyze the relationship between Diffusion Bridge and Flow Matching, and experimentally compare their respective advantages and disadvantages in implementing distribution-to-distribution transformation.